 Finally, you can apply for disability benefits in person at your local Social Security field office.
 You can locate your field office here.
 (Please note that this option can involve lengthy waiting and COVID-19 precautions.)

 If you'd like help with your application, think about working with an SSDI expert.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-Consider getting a free case evaluation from one of our legal professionals to determine if your listhesis qualifies for benefits.
+Consider having a consultation with a legal professional to determine whether your spondylolisthesis or retrolisthesis qualifies for benefits.

 Published February 18, 2022